KillianBrnt/first_web_page/README.md

 --------------------------------------
 #### exervice 2.3

-If you are new to this only try to print your restaurant list on your main page (give it a nice look). if you succeed on doing this, you should be able to go for the next step, wich is giving a user the ability to rate a restaurant and other user to see it
+If you are new to this only try to print your restaurant list on your main page (give it a nice look).
+If you succeed on doing this, you should be able to go for the next step, wich is giving a user the ability to rate a restaurant and other user to see it